sampwing/ansible-digitalocean-security/README.md

 -- hosts list is empty -- need to use digital ocean's dns to add the instances to some dns -- and then use that hosts file to perform some other playbook

+-- really would like to be able to provision new instances and install on them at the same time instead of needing two passes -- into to dynamic inventory needs more reading